Welcome to Delaware State University!

 Can I bring my parents and guest to New Student Orientation?

 Yes.
 You are allowed to bring guests (2 max) to New Student Orientation.
 However, there is a $35.00 fee for each guest, including children under 12.
 This fee covers materials given to each guest and meals.
+Overnight campus accommodations are reserved for future DSU students attending orientation.
+Parents and guests are asked to reserve a room at a nearby hotel.
+Please visit our “Local Accomodations” section for a listing of hotels in the area.

 What are some key things to remember for my orientation session?